edelstone/actionverb.com/now-hiring.md

 If you're an amazing systems engineer, developer, or designer, **we want you to apply to join Action Verb.**

-We will succeeed as a company if and only if we find and hire the best engineers.
+We will succeed as a company if and only if we find and hire the best engineers.
 We consider all positions to be engineering roles and expect that all applicants know how to code.